-Some Pentecostals refer to the third member of the Trinity as the “Holy Ghost,” as opposed to the “Holy Spirit” because that is how the King James Version translates his name.
-Bible scholars generally agree that there is no theological difference between the names, which come from the same Hebrew and Greek words.
+Some Pentecostals refer to the third member of the Trinity as the “Holy Ghost,” as opposed to the “Holy Spirit,” because that is how the King James Version translates his name.
+However, Bible scholars generally agree that there is no theological difference between the names, which come from the same Hebrew and Greek words.

 Holy Ghost or Holy Spirit?
 Which name should people use today?
 What did “Ghost” mean when the KJV was published?
 Why do some people today still prefer the name “Holy Ghost”?
 Keep reading to learn the answers to these questions and others.

-Also see Why Do Pentecostals Fall on the Floor? to learn more.
+Also, see Why Do Pentecostals Fall on the Floor? to learn more.

 Holy Ghost or Holy Spirit?
-Which one is right?
+Which One Is Right?

-The Bible teaches that each member of the Trinity is fully divine, and neither “Holy Ghost” nor “Holy Spirit” denies that reality.
-The table below shows three examples of how the name is translated differently.
+The Bible teaches that each member of the Trinity is fully divine, and neither the “Holy Ghost” nor the “Holy Spirit” denies that reality.
+The table below shows three examples of how translations render the name differently.

 |King James Version (KJV)

 |“And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.”

 |“I indeed have baptized you with water: but he shall baptize you with the Holy Ghost.”

 |“Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?”

 Why does the King James Version say “Ghost”?
 The KJV of the Bible was published in England in 1611 under the leadership of King James I (1556-1625).
 The English language in mid-17th century Europe was different than modern English.

 What does the word “Ghost” mean in the KJV?
 The English word “ghost” comes from the Middle English word “gost” or “gast.”
 The roots of this word are from the Old High German “geist,” which means “spirit” or “breath.”
 In King James English, “Ghost” means the same as “Spirit.”

 In modern English, however, the word “ghost” often refers to a spirit, but one that is sinister or evil, which is the common definition of the word, an apparition of a dead person which is believed to appear or become manifest to the living, typically as a nebulous image.

 “Ghost” sometimes referred to a sinister spirit in 17th century England, but it wasn’t the dominant meaning of the word like it is today.

 Modern translations are the product of translation committees, which can consist of as many as two dozen Bible scholars and experts on the original languages of the Bible.

 They often choose words that precisely render the meaning of the text and that the majority of readers will understand so as not to generate confusion.
 (Also see Do Pentecostals Dance?)

-More than they want to preserve a particular style of 17th century English, they want today’s readers to love, understand, and obey God’s Word.
+More than they want to preserve a particular style of 17th-century English, they want today’s readers to love, understand, and obey God’s Word.

 Does the KJV ever use the name “Holy Spirit”?
 Yes.
 Psalm 51:11 is an example, “Cast me not away from Your presence; take not Your Holy Spirit from me.”
 Is the KJV being inconsistent?
 It’s unlikely.